 If a local version is used, the value associated with the xsi:noNamespaceSchemaLocation attribute must be changed to a URL that is accessible to the local server.

-There are two attributes that are required in the root element tag of an NDM/XML single message instantiation, specifically, the CCSDS_xxx_VERS keyword that is also part of the standard KVN header and the Blue Book version number.
+There are two attributes that are required in the root element tag of an NDM/XML single message instantiation, specifically, the CCSDS_xxx_VERS keyword that is also part of the standard KVN header, and the Blue Book issue number.

 The CCSDS_xxx_VERS keyword shall be supplied via the ‘id’ attribute of the root element tag as noted in table 3-1.
 The value ‘xxx’ in the ‘id’ attribute must be in all capital letters.

-The version number of the Blue Book to which the schema applies shall be supplied via the ‘version’ attribute.
+The issue number of the Blue Book to which the schema applies shall be supplied via the ‘version’ attribute.

 NOTE – The following example root element tag for an OPM instantiation combines all the directions in the preceding several subsections for both ‘unqualified’ and ‘qualified’ elementFormDefault: